Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Discussion

-VSAs have been criticized for lacking a structured methodology for designing systems as well as for missing well-defined design patterns ~\cite{Neubert2019}.
-Here we compiled existing computational primitives with VSA that paint a different picture.
-There is a VSA methodology addressing a wide range of applications but it is scattered throughout the literature.
+HDC/VSA has been criticized for lacking a structured methodology for designing systems as well as for missing well-defined design patterns ~\cite{Neubert2019}.
+Here (Section~\ref{sect:primitives}), we compiled existing computational primitives with HDC/VSA that paint a different picture.
+There is an HDC/VSA methodology addressing a wide range of applications, but it is scattered throughout the literature.
 In addition to compiling existing work, we laid out principles of design for building distributed representations of data structures such as sets, sequences, trees, key-value pairs, and more.
 This demonstrates a rich algorithmic and representation level approach which one can use as an abstraction for the next generation of computing devices.

-Our compilation of varied VSA primitives also suggests that, contrary to some earlier assessments (see, e.g.,~\cite{VanderVeldeBlackboard2006} and the commentary in~\cite{GaylerJackendoff2006}), the repertoire of VSA applications is extremely wide, ranging from low-level sensory processing to high-level reasoning.
-In fact, in terms of application breadth and transparency, VSAs seem to be a much more promising candidate for a computing framework for parallel computing than, e.g., traditional neural networks.